Geography of Asia: Geographical or traditional view

-The Hellenic origin
+Hellenic origin

 The three-continent system was an idea devised in Archaic Greece, a time of Greek colonial expansion and trade throughout the Mediterranean and the spread of writing again.
 Writing is a prerequisite of written geography.
 It had been lost during the preceding Greek Dark Ages, a period of piracy at sea and defensive parochialism on land.
 The preceding Mycenaean Greece left scant record of some serving women from a locality in the later Asia Minor called Asia.
 Europe was mainly Greece, while Libya was a small region to the west of Egypt.
 There was no systematic definition of "continent;" however, the Greek mariners did make a distinction that was to become one: the islands, nēsoi, versus the mainland, ēpeiros.
 One etymology relates ēpeir- to the same Indo-European root from which English "over" came.
 The Armenian form means "bank, coast."
 The Greek form must be some sort of "overland," whether continuous land or a coast that looms over.
 In Latin it became continens terra, "the continuous land," shortened to just continens, stem continent-.

 Most ships of the Archaic Period were not ocean-going.
 They followed the shores closely, ready to put in at the first sign of trouble.
 It is not surprising that the first continents were "shores," as they are in Herodotus, first historian whose works are extant, who relies on earlier geography now missing except for fragments.
 Asia is defined by two akrai, "bluffs" or "shores."
 One runs from Phasis in Colchis (Georgia) at the eastern end of the Black Sea around the coast of Asia Minor to Phoenicia.
 The second runs from Phoenicia to the Red Sea (the ancient Red Sea comprised also the Persian Gulf and the Indian Ocean) and from there to India, after which "no man can say what sort of region it is."